armory/docs-cdaas/content/en/webhooks/overview.md

 tags: ["Webhooks", "GitHub", "Automation"]
 ---

 ## When you should use webhook-based approvals

 You can think of webhook-based approvals as a generic extensibility layer that enables you to call any API in any internet-accessible system.
-You can use a webhook to obtain a decision from a process that is external to Armory CD-as-a-Service.
+You can use a webhook to obtain a decision from a process that is external to CD-as-a-Service.

 ### Webhook use cases